0

 For women in perimenopause and beyond:

-• Estrogen decline is a major reason for sudden changes in skin texture, dryness, and firmness.
+• Estrogen decline is a major reason for the visible changes in skin texture, dryness, and firmness that many women notice.

-• Protecting skin means addressing both hormone changes and external stressors (sun, diet, stress, and sleep).
+• Supporting skin means addressing both hormone-related changes and external stressors — sun, diet, stress, and sleep all factor in.

-• Supporting the gut and skin microbiomes may provide added anti-aging benefits.
+• Supporting the gut and skin microbiomes may provide added benefits for how skin looks over time.

-In simple terms: protecting your skin means thinking beyond sunscreen - it’s also about supporting the hormones that keep it strong, supple, and radiant.
+In simple terms: protecting your skin means thinking beyond sunscreen.
+It's also about understanding the hormones involved in keeping it strong, supple, and radiant.